dedeogluhu/YetAnotherTodoList/README.md

-# Yet Another TODO App
+# Yet Another TODOLİST App

 This was a tutorial i was interested in and followed